Arcadier/Plug-In-Billing-Engine/README.md

 **_Back End_**

 Start by downloading/cloning the Subscription Plan folder.
-To connect your Stripe account to the payments made by the user, navigate to “license” > “license.php”, open it, and insert your Stripe’s secret key into the line commented "#1".
+To connect your Stripe account to the payments made by the user, navigate to `license` > `license.php`, and insert your Stripe Secret key into the line commented "#1".

 <img width="789" alt="1" src="https://user-images.githubusercontent.com/6611854/60490114-83d2a580-9cd8-11e9-8564-7ad7f7eff37d.png">